Home Videos Blog ๐ŸŽ‰ Plan an Event ๐Ÿ” Planner Login Partners Creators

 They're fine.
 They get the job done.

-But they don't make anyone cry for twenty minutes.
+But they don't make anyone speechless for twenty minutes.

 The difference is story.
 Every other digital birthday card is basically a pretty image with words on it.
 What I built for Mom was a cinematic experience -- music, animation, photos, and calligraphy all working together to create something that felt like a movie made just for her.